microsoft/WSL-DistroLauncher/README.md

   </PropertyGroup>
   ```

   **DO NOT** change the ProjectName of the `DistroLauncher/DistroLauncher.vcxproj` from the value `launcher`.
-Doing so will break the build.
+Doing so will break the build, as the DistroLauncher-Appx project is looking for the output of this project as `launcher.exe`.

   7. Update `MyDistro.appxmanifest`.
 There are a number of properties that are in the manifest that will need to be updated with your specific values.
       - Make sure to note the `Identity Publisher` value (by default, `"CN=DistroOwner"`).
 We'll need that for testing the application.